kaiz16/onsite-backend-development/Week-3/Day-2/task-management-api-totd/README.md

    Note: you might need to use sudo depending on your platform.

-2. Follow the instructions in the `migrations.sql` file to create the database and tables.
+2. Follow the instructions in the `migrations.dev.sql` file & `migrations.prod.sql` to create the database and tables.

 3. Install dependencies